tinyboxvk/gr-lora_sdr/README.md

 		```sh
 		source ~/.bashrc
 		```
-	- Now copy our environment to install all the dependencies of the module automatically.
-Note that it will take quite some time (~20 min).
+	- Now copy our environment to install all the dependencies of the module automatically
 		```sh
 		conda env create -f environment.yml
 		```